whleucka/hyper/README.md

 ### Benchmarks

-Here are some of our `siege` test results.
-As you can see, we are working hard to make Nebula one of the fastest PHP frameworks 🚀
+Here are a few sample test results using the siege tool.
+Our team is dedicated to optimizing Nebula to deliver exceptional performance, striving to position it among the top-performing PHP frameworks available. 🚀

 Nebula dev:
 ```